Critical local moment fluctuations and enhanced pairing correlations in a cluster Anderson model: Pairing susceptibilities

 At $T=0$, the imaginary part of the dynamical pairing susceptibility $\operatorname{Im} \chi_{d}(\omega)$ can be calculated using the NRG.
-We plot data for $\Gamma_0=\Gamma_c(I_z)$ in Fig.\ \ref{fig:3}(d) and for other cases in \cite{suppl}.
+We plot data for $\Gamma_0=\Gamma_c(I_z)$ in Fig.\ \ref{fig:3}(d) and for other cases in Fig.\ \ref{fig:Im_chi_Kondo_LM} in Appendix \ref{sec:appendix4}.
 Our results can be summarized in the form

 where $\omega_{1}$ is the high-energy scale marking the upper bound of the quantum critical regime and $\omega^{*}\simeq T^{*}$ is the scale for crossover into the low-temperature phase.
 This implies that at the critical point, $\chi_{d}(\tau)\sim 1/\tau^{1+y}$, cf.\ Fig.\ \ref{fig:3}(c).
 The NRG gives $y=0.077(1)$ for $r=0.2$ and $y=0.0139(1)$ for $r=0.4$, values that agree very well with the CT-QMC estimates of $y=0.075$ and $y=0.012$, respectively.
-Equation \eqref{pair_freq} also implies (see \cite{suppl}) that near the QCP,
+Equation \eqref{pair_freq} also implies (see Appendix \ref{sec:appendix5} for derivation) that near the QCP,

 with $\pm$ corresponding to $I_{z}>I_{c}$ or $I_{z}<I_{c}$, and $C_{1}(r)$ and $C_{2}(r)$ being independent of $I_{z}$.
 Given that $y\nu \ll 1$, $\operatorname{Re} \chi_{d}(\omega=0)$ should have a pronounced cusp at $I_{z}=I_{c}$, as confirmed by the numerical data in Figs.\ \ref{fig:3}(a) and \ref{fig:3}(b).